Microsoft · AZ-500

 The credential is well-positioned in the job market as organizations accelerate cloud adoption and face increasing regulatory pressure around data security and compliance.
 The AZ-500 is a natural complement to the AZ-104 (Azure Administrator Associate) and serves as a foundation for pursuing higher-level credentials such as the SC-100 (Microsoft Cybersecurity Architect Expert).
 Compared to vendor-neutral security certifications, the AZ-500 provides deep, platform-specific expertise that is directly applicable to Azure-heavy enterprise environments, making it particularly valuable for professionals targeting Microsoft ecosystem organizations.

-5 sample questions with correct answers and explanations.
+5 sample questions with answers and explanations.
 Start a practice session to test yourself across all 469 questions.

 Explanation